|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This creamy butternut squash soup recipe is a delightful combination of sweet and savory flavors.
 This is a true celebration of fall flavors into one delicious soup.
-Tart Granny Smith apples and savory butternut squash combine with coconut milk and a hint of cinnamon for a creamy butternut squash soup the kids will love!
+Tart Granny Smith apples and savory butternut squash combine with coconut milk and a hint of cinnamon for a creamy butternut squash soup.

 - 2 small Granny Smith apples (peeled and diced)